simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 +++
-title = "Using uikit-sys in a (almost entirely) rust iOS app" date = 2020-08-17 description = "A guide on how to use uikit-sys" draft = true
+title = "Building an (almost entirely) rust iOS app using uikit-sys." date = 2020-08-17 description = "So, you really wanna build an iOS app in Rust..." draft = true
 +++

 # Introduction

-In my last post, I showed how one could [use bindgen to generate Rust bindings for an Objective-c framework](2020-08-14-rust-bindgen-objc-support) but didn't show you how to use them.
+In my last post, we learned how one could [use bindgen to generate Rust bindings for an Objective-c framework](2020-08-14-rust-bindgen-objc-support) but didn't show you how to use them.
 In this post, I show how to actually use those.
 This will involve: